Welcome to the Palace

 Electric Vehicle Hire - South Terrace

-- April to October: 10am to 6.45pm (last tickets at 5.45pm)
+April to October, daily from 10am to 6.45pm (last departure at 5.45pm).

 Telephone: +33 (0)1 39 66 97 66